17.1 C

 Trump’s comments marked a significant departure from his earlier stance on the USMCA.
 In 2020, he acclaimed it as the “best agreement we’ve ever made,” replacing the North American Free Trade Agreement (NAFTA) that he dubbed a “nightmare.”
 Trump had previously blamed the “worst trade deal ever made” on former President Bill Clinton, and used it as a focal point for criticism during his 2016 presidential campaign against Hillary Clinton.

-The impending tariffs, first announced on Feb.
-1, 2025, were delayed for a month following discussions with Canadian and Mexican officials.
-However, Trump has now confirmed that they will be implemented on March 4, 2025.
+The impending tariffs, first announced on February 1, 2025, were delayed for a month following discussions with Canadian and Mexican officials.
+However, Trump later confirmed that they will be implemented on March 4, 2025.
 The tariffs impose a 25% tax on most imports from Canada and Mexico, with Canadian energy exports facing a reduced 10% tariff.
 There will also be a separate 10% tariff on Chinese imports.
 The White House has justified this policy under the International Emergency Economic Powers Act (IEEPA), citing concerns over fentanyl trafficking and illegal immigration.

 The tariff announcement coincided with a significant political change in Canada.
-Prime Minister Justin Trudeau revealed his resignation on Jan.
-6, with the Liberal Party set to elect a new leader on March 9.
+Prime Minister Justin Trudeau revealed his resignation on January 6, with the Liberal Party set to elect a new leader on March 9.
 This leadership transition has introduced an element of uncertainty into Canada’s trade negotiation strategy.

 Under Trudeau’s administration, discussions with the U.S. were underway to prevent the tariffs.
-Canadian officials had also warned of possible retaliatory measures, including counter-tariffs on U.S. agricultural products, steel, and aluminum.
+Canadian officials had also warned of retaliatory measures, including counter-tariffs on U.S. agricultural products, steel, and aluminum.
 However, with Trudeau’s departure, the response from the incoming Canadian leadership remains uncertain.

 Mexico has hinted at potential countermeasures, including restrictions on U.S. agricultural exports.
 Analysts caution that further trade disruptions could lead to widespread economic consequences, as Mexico has become the United States’ largest trading partner.